Q-OvO-Q/cognitive_test_group_1/Memory_Test/README.md

 ## Update Log

-### v2.0
-#### Major Enhancements
-##### Improved User Interaction
-- Anonymized ID Collection: Introduced validation for the anonymized ID input to ensure it follows the specified format (4 alphabetic characters).
-- Made Images and Text bigger so that it was more easily viewed on a screen.

-##### Enhanced Test Functionality
-- Recorded the accuracy for each question.
-Recorded the time taken by the user to answer a question after each grid was displayed instead of the whole test which more accurately measures the time taken for each question.

-##### User Interface and Experience
-- Labelled the grid with the names of the shapes to make it friendly for non-native english speakers.
-- Reported to the user whether they correctly or incorrectly answered a question after each question.

-##### Enhanced Data Structure
-- Introduced a more comprehensive data structure for storing test questions, answers, correctness, and time taken.

 ### v1.0
 #### Initial Release Features
 - The first stable release of the project, featuring basic functionality.